yves saint laurent

 This little Yves Saint Laurent dress has such a joyful feel to it.
 I am always excited to find examples of Yves' work from this time period and this one is extra special because it is the twin of the dress that was shown on the 1983 runway.
 We also found a editorial shot from that season with the same dress in a solid colour that was shot for L'Officiel magazine.
 I love the solid colour version as well but the printed one just has so much colour and joy to it I can't help but love it a little more.

 This is a gorgeous little day dress that you could easily style to work into the evening, especially during the warmer months.
 The colours are amazing and absolutely pop off of the cotton fabric that he chose for this dress.
 Cotton takes colour extremely well and it is the perfect choice to get these crisp vibrant tones.
 It also holds the shape well so that the dress has volume where Yves wanted it.
 Yves Saint Laurent was a master at choosing the fabrics that were the perfect compliment to the prints that he used.
 This dress is no exception to that rule with its riot of bright flowers covering its surface.
 The cut is pure Yves and a wonderful example of the work he was doing during this time period.
 The sleeves end just below the elbow and are cut with a full balloon sleeve pouf above their wide and easy elastic cuffs.
 The bodice is fitted with a V neckline at the front.
 The upper portion of the bodice is done in the same floral fabric as the sleeves and skirt but he then inset a blue fabric to define the waist and visually cinch it in.
 He then plays with proportion by adding a blue cotton peplum that runs all the way around the hips and flares outwards.
 Below that the skirt flares out with a pretty swing feel.
+And there are pockets hidden along each hip under the peplum.
 The combination of the prints and the cut is genius.
 Excellent condition with a minor note below

 Unlined and zips to close at the side.
 It is tagged a vintage YSL 36.
 It appears to have been worn very little if at all but there is some fading to the tops of the curves on the peplum.
 You notice it more when it is off the body and laying flat but not when on.
 Please see the photo after the label shot.